telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/fields-name-change.md

 ---
-title: Change PivotGrid Fields Names
+title: Change PivotGrid Field Names
-page_title: Change PivotGrid Fields Names | Kendo UI PivotGrid
+page_title: Change PivotGrid Field Names | Kendo UI PivotGrid
 description: "Learn how to change the field names in a Kendo UI PivotGrid widget."
 slug: howto_change_pivotgrid_fields_names_pivotgrid
 ---

-# Change PivotGrid Fields Names
+# Change PivotGrid Field Names

 The example below demonstrates how to change the field names in a Kendo UI PivotGrid widget.